America fans create a trend to convince Uriel Antuna to stay in Chivas

 Under the trend ‘#AntunaNoFirmes, followers of America show rejection of the Chivas attacker and his possible signing

-America fans showed rejection of the possible signing of Chivas forward Uriel Antuna through the trend in social networks ‘#AntunaNoFirmes’ in which, ironically, they supported the player to remain firm in salary negotiations, the only issue that separates the attacker from signing for the azulcrema club.
+America fans showed rejection of the possible signing of Chivas forward Uriel Antuna through the trend in social networks ‘#AntunaNoFirmes’ In which, ironically, they supported the player to remain firm in the salary negotiations, the only issue that separates the attacker from signing for the azulcrema club.

 During the afternoon of this Friday, the trend in social networks reached the second position at the national level and gathered almost four thousand mentions at the edge of 3:00 p.m.
 Central Mexico time.

-Until now, The directives of América and Chivas have an agreement made for Sebastián Córdova to join the rojiblancos and Antuna to wear the América jersey, but the Chivas attacker does not intend to sacrifice the economic issue to change his shirt, since he has a current contract with the rojiblanca entity.
+Until now, The directors of América and Chivas have an agreement made for Sebastián Córdova to join the ranks of the rojiblancos and Antuna to wear the América jersey, but the Chivas attacker does not intend to sacrifice the economic issue to change his shirt, since he has a current contract with the rojiblanca entity.

 .